mary-python/mary-python.github.io/_pages/conferences.md

 Conference and Journal Reviewer
 ------

+* International Conference on AI and the Digital Economy, 2024
 * IEEE Internet of Things Journal, 2023
 * International Conference on AI and the Digital Economy, 2023